chef/chef-web-docs/chef_master/source/chef_private_keys.rst

 .. tag all_directory_chef

-The .chef directory is a hidden directory that is used to store validation key files and the knife.rb file.
+The .chef directory is a hidden directory that is used to store validation key files and optionally a knife.rb file.

 .. end_tag